mycelium-ethereum/perpetual-pools-contracts/README.md

 - running a coverage report currently deletes artifacts, so after each coverage run you will then need to run `npx hardhat clean` followed by `npm run build` before re-running tests

 ### Deploy to Ethereum
 There is a built in deployment script for the contracts.
 It's intended to be used on a testnet (and was tested to work on kovan).
-The contracts won't deploy to goerli due to the lower block gas limit.
+The PoolFactory contract won't deploy to goerli due to the lower block gas limit (currently 8 million).
+It was tested against a fork of mainnet (12 million gas limit) during development.

 To use the script, there are two options available.
 #### Pre-built commands